Kurdish militants fire rocket at civilian airport in Turkey

-Turkey's state-run news agency says Kurdish militants have launched a rocket-propelled grenade at a civilian airport in the southeast of the country, causing minor damage and no injuries.
+Kurdish militants launched a rocket-propelled grenade at a civilian airport in southeast Turkey early Sunday, causing minor damage and no injuries, officials and the state-run news agency said.

-The Anadolu Agency said Sunday the target of the rebels linked to the Kurdistan Workers' Party, or PKK, was a police checkpoint at the Diyarbakir Airport.
-It says passengers were taken to safety after the attack and flights resumed after a brief pause during the police investigation.
+Rebels linked to the Kurdistan Workers' Party, or PKK, were apparently targeting a police checkpoint at Diyarbakir Airport, the Anadolu Agency said.
+Passengers were taken to safety after the attack and flights resumed after a brief pause during the police investigation.

+Windows at the VIP passenger entrance were damaged, the Diyarbakir governor's office said, adding that a search for the perpetrators had been launched.

 On Friday, a Kurdish suicide bomber rammed an explosives-laden truck into a checkpoint near a police station in the southeast, killing at least 11 Turkish police officers and wounding 78 other people.